GAURAV0440/Draconic_casestudy_Task/README.md

 # Draconic_casestudy_Task

-# Draconic Case Study – Customer Support Ticket Analyzer (Option A)
+Customer Support Ticket Analyzer (Option A)

 Hi!
 This is my submission for the Draconic AI/ML Engineer Case Study.
 I chose **Option A** – building a support ticket analyzer using multiple AI agents.